ChrissChris/speed-typing-game/speed-typing-game/README.md

 <br/>

-> ### Hello everyone, this is a speed typing game where you can check how fast you can.
+> ### Hello everyone, this is a speed typing game where you can check how fast you can type.
 Enjoy ✅

  <br/>